-As I complete this post from my home in Manchester, England, it is 4:30 pm and already fairly dark outside.
+As I complete this post from my home in Manchester, England, it is 4:30 pm and already dark outside.
 Many people think that it will continue to get dark earlier each day in the afternoon until we reach 21 December, the winter solstice.
 This, however, is not the case.
-The evenings in fact start to draw out… Continue reading The darker mornings
+The evenings in fact start to… Continue reading The darker mornings.

 In my previous post I talked about two significant successes for the Soviet Union in 1957: the first artificial satellite in orbit in October and the first living creature, a dog named Laika, in orbit in November.
 In December of that year the Americans had a humiliating failure when the Vanguard spacecraft exploded in a… Continue reading The early days of the space race